 Project Selection Criteria

-The ideal student volunteer would be someone interested in a career in health promotion, an intermediate or advanced level of oral Spanish and previous international living experience.
+The ideal student volunteer would be someone interested in a career in health promotion, a working knowledge of at least intermediate Spanish and previous international living experience.